phucnthe176442/portfolio-learning/README.md

-# Build a portfolio webpage with HTML, CSS, JS in 1 weeks, zero-begin.
+# Build a portfolio webpage with HTML, CSS, JS in 1 week, zero-begin.